Providing support

 Your role as a support person is to provide information to help the person make decisions and then refer them to trained professionals who can provide specialist help.
 It is really important that the person disclosing has a sense of control over what happens next.
 You can help by providing information about their support options and offering to make appointments and go with them if you are able to.
 Try not to make assumptions about what they want to do and do NOT tell them what you think they should do.
 The choice is entirely up to them.
 Listen patiently and check by asking: “what would you like to do?” and “how can I best help you?”

-There is a range of support services available to students and staff who have experienced sexual assault or sexual harassment.
+There is a range of support services available to students and staff who have experienced sexual harm.
 Click here for more information.

 Reporting an Incident

-Unless the person disclosing is under the age of 18 years, the decision to report an incident of sexual assault or sexual harassment is entirely up to them.
-Do not assume that their disclosure to you means they want to make any kind of a report about the sexual assault or sexual harassment.
+Unless the person disclosing is under the age of 18 years, the decision to report an incident of sexual harm is entirely up to them.
+Do not assume that their disclosure to you means they want to make any kind of a report about the sexual harm.
 Your role is to provide information to help them make decisions and then support those decisions.
 It is important to be patient as they may need some time to consider what they would like to do.

-There are a number of reporting options available to students and staff who have experienced sexual assault or sexual harassment.
+There are a number of reporting options available to students and staff who have experienced sexual harm.
 Click here for more information.

 If a UniSA student or staff member aged under 18 years has informed you that they were sexually assaulted you have an obligation to report this to the Child Abuse Report Line.
 Information about this can be found here.